wptrainingteam/learn-wp-content/tutorials/fundamentals-01-the-wordpress-database.md

 These usually have the same name, with the action, followed by the singular name of the table, followed by `_meta`.

-So for example for posts, the function to insert a meta field is `add_post_meta`, the function to update a meta field is `update_post_meta`, and the function to delete a meta field is `delete_post_meta`.
+So for example for posts, `add_post_meta` is the function to insert a meta field.

-All of these functions can be found by using the search feature in the WordPress developer documentation, under Code Reference.
+Similarly `update_post_meta` the function to update a meta field and `delete_post_meta` the function to delete a meta field.

 ## wp_terms, wp_termmeta, wp_term_relationships, and wp_term_taxonomy